 These boxes of food won't be at the Wichita Falls Food Bank for long.

-With major federal cuts about to take place from sequestration, Food Bank officials say their food will roll out the door faster than before.
+officials say their food will roll out the door faster than before.

 "It's going to create a more and more of a demand on the already overstressed and over taxed food pantries.
 Those pantries are dependent on us for food, and if we can't provide the food to them they can't provide the food for their clients," said Mark McKethan, the Executive Director of the Food Bank.